Last updated: 2026-07-01

 - Qwen 3.6 MoE Architecture with 2x Throughput: Qwen 3.6 uses mature Mixture-of-Experts sparse activation with AITemplate kernel fusion, delivering approximately 2x inference throughput compared to Qwen 2.5 on comparable hardware.

-- Qwen 3.6: 6 Size Tiers, Apache 2.0: Qwen 3.6 was released in May 2026 across six model size tiers under Apache 2.0, enabling royalty-free commercial deployment for businesses matching compute budgets to task complexity.
+- Qwen 3.6: 6 Size Tiers, Royalty-Free License: Qwen 3.6 was released in May 2026 across six model size tiers under an open license, enabling free commercial deployment for businesses matching compute budgets to task complexity.

 Pros